iSolutionJA/youtube-audio-stream/README.md

 - The example now accepts an arbitrary videoId.
 - Update Dockerfile to use Node version 10 and ffmpeg version 4
 - Two new options:
-  - `Bitrate` - the bitrate ffmpeg must use to convert the audio stream to.
+  - `bitrate` - the bitrate ffmpeg must use to convert the audio stream to.
 Defaults to `128`.
 See [here](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg#audiobitratebitrate-set-audio-bitrate) for possible values.
-  - `Start time` - the time the video should begin.
+  - `startTime` - the time the video should begin.
 Does not apply to live streams.
 See [here](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg#seekinputtime-set-input-start-time) for possible values.

 New options example: